Skip to Main Content

 Summer Intent Form(complete and submit online at https://delawarelaw.widener.edu/summerform) Students intending to take summer classes and receive financial aid must complete a summer intent form to inform the Financial Aid Office of their plans.

 Federal Direct Loan Applications – The FAFSA is not a loan application, but is used to determine eligibility for Federal Student Aid (FSA) programs.
-All incoming students and returning students borrowing for the first time in 2023-2024 must complete a Federal Direct Subsidized/Unsubsidized Master Promissory Note (MPN) online at https://studentaid.gov.
+All incoming students and returning students borrowing for the first time in 2026-2027 must complete a Federal Direct Subsidized/Unsubsidized Master Promissory Note (MPN) online at https://studentaid.gov.
 Select “Loans and Grants” and then “Master Promissory Note (MPN)”.
-Returning students that have borrowed previously should not need to complete a new MPN.

 Department of Education’s Student Loan Acknowledgment

-Students Selected for Verification will be notified in writing of what documentation must be submitted.
-Selection may occur in two forms.
+Note: Students Selected for Verification will be notified via email of what documentation must be submitted.
 Students may be selected by the U.S. Department of Education or at the discretion of the Financial Aid Office.